mekanix/meka.rs/provision/roles/blog/files/resume.md

 ###### Oct 2013 - NOW

-Single Sign On solution for a world-dominant electrical company
+Advanced configurable reverse proxy and single sign on solution based on Django, Ansible and Apache for a world-dominant electrical company on which I was team lead and senior developer

 - Django
 - REST API